Khin-96/PL_project/readme.md

     return x_meters, y_meters
 ```

 This transformation is handled in `coordinate_transform.py` and is the most critical piece of the rendering pipeline.
 Get this wrong and players will appear off the pitch or movements will be distorted.
-The test suite includes extensive validation to ensure pixel-perfect accuracy.

 ### Performance Optimization

 With 22+ players updating at 60fps, we need to be smart about what we compute:

 **Frame Cache**: Pre-load the next 300 frames into memory.
-When the user scrubs ahead, we're already prepared.
+When the user scrubs ahead, we are already prepared.
 The cache uses memory-mapped NumPy arrays for instant access without loading entire datasets into RAM.

 **Metric Memoization**: Speed calculations are cached.
 We only recompute when the frame changes, not on every render pass.
-The cache is keyed by (player_id, frame_number, metric_name), allowing instant retrieval.
+The cache is keyed by (player_id, frame_number, metric_name), allowing instant lookup.

 **Spatial Indexing**: Player sprites use Arcade's spatial hashing.
 When you click, we query nearby sprites instead of checking all 22.
 This reduces click detection from O(n) to O(1) for typical cases.

 **Overlay Rendering**:  Heatmaps and pass networks are expensive to draw.
 We render them to a texture once and reuse until the user changes the time window.
-This trades memory for GPU cycles and results in massive performance improvements.
+This trades memory for GPU cycles and results in dramatic performance improvements.

 **Vectorized Operations**: All metric calculations use NumPy vectorization.
 Instead of looping through frames in Python, we operate on entire arrays at once.
 This achieves near-C performance for numerical operations.

 **Background Threading**: Data loading and preprocessing happen on background threads.
 The main thread is reserved exclusively for rendering and input handling, ensuring the UI never freezes.